Skip to main content

 Web presence

 You must have a web presence to enable free job posting on your account.
-Your website must be up-to-date with a clear understanding of what you do so it is obvious for candidates applying to your jobs.
+Your website must be up-to-date with a clear understanding of what you do, so it is obvious for candidates applying to your jobs.
 Your contact page must be up-to-date.
+Having a public careers page on your website where all job listings are published is a common requirement for job board approval.
+If you don’t already have one, set up a careers page and list all open roles there to help job boards verify your company and approve your postings.

 Careers page dead link